Carlos Santana Preview, Player Props: Brewers vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 29th in the league with a collective 7.6 strikeouts per nine innings.
+- The Cardinals pitching staff ranks 29th in the league with a collective 7.6 strikeouts per nine innings.

-- The Cardinals have a 4.75 team ERA that ranks 23rd across all league pitching staffs.
+- The Cardinals have a 4.72 team ERA that ranks 23rd among all MLB pitching staffs.

-- Cardinals pitchers combine to give up 170 home runs (1.1 per game), the third-fewest in baseball.
+- Cardinals pitchers combine to allow the second-fewest home runs in baseball (170 total, 1.1 per game).

+- The Cardinals will send Thompson (5-7) to the mound to make his ninth start of the season.
+He is 5-7 with a 4.57 ERA and 67 strikeouts through 61 2/3 innings pitched.

-- His most recent appearance came on Thursday against the Milwaukee Brewers, when the righty tossed five innings, surrendering five earned runs while giving up nine hits.
+- The lefty last pitched on Wednesday against the Milwaukee Brewers, when he threw five innings, allowing four earned runs while giving up five hits.

+- In 24 games this season, the 25-year-old has a 4.57 ERA and 9.9 strikeouts per nine innings, while allowing a batting average of .272 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.